xapian/xapian/xapian-applications/omega/docs/overview.rst

 sites '/products' and '/products/large', or similar.)

-omindex has built-in support for indexing HTML, PHP, text files, CSV (Comma-Separated Values) files, SVG, Atom feeds, and AbiWord documents.
+omindex has built-in support for indexing HTML, PHP, text files, CSV (Comma-Separated Values) files, SVG, Atom feeds, AbiWord documents and Gnumeric spreadsheets.
 It can also index a number of other formats using external programs or libraries.
 Filter programs and libraries are run with CPU, time and memory limits to prevent them from blocking indexing of other files or crashing omindex.
 If for one format both options are available, libraries would be preferred because they have a better runtime behaviour.